datacarpentry/r-raster-vector-geospatial/episodes/13-plot-time-series-rasters-in-r.md

 the `rasterVis` package</a>

 The syntax for the `levelplot()` function is similar to that for the `plot()` function.
-We use `main="TITLE"` to add a title to the entire plot series.
+We use `main = "TITLE"` to add a title to the entire plot series.

 ~~~
 # create a `levelplot` plot
 levelplot(NDVI_HARV_stack,
-          main="Landsat NDVI\nNEON Harvard Forest")
+          main = "Landsat NDVI\nNEON Harvard Forest")
 ~~~
 {: .r}